VLucet/git-and-github-with-r-workshop/README.md

 - Open GitHub Desktop.
 - You have the choice between adding a local repository or cloning one (downloading from GitHub).
 We will add the local repo we created
 - Go to File => Add local repository => navigate to the path.
 Your repo is now added!
 - You can open your text file again and change it.
-You can use the interface to ignore, remove or add changes and fpr commiting.
+You can use the interface to ignore, remove or add changes and for commiting.
 Even better, pushing (and pulling) is only one click away!

 ### Exercise 4: Team Work makes the Dream Work 👩‍💻 👨‍💻